sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_2_WhatIsAComputerProgram/WhatIsAComputerProgram_Quiz.md

 **Description**

-a) CPU is the Central Processing Unit where all the tasks are done.

-b) RAM or Random-Access memory is the Primary memory of a computer.

-c) Converter program converts the human readable computer program to Machine code.
+Converter program converts the human readable computer program to Machine code.
 Converter program for Python is called Python Interpreter.

-d) All are not correct.

 ---
 ---